jonhoo/inferno/README.md

 $ cat out.user_stacks | inferno-collapse-dtrace > stacks.folded
 ```

+You can also use `inferno-collapse-guess` which should work on both
-In the end, you'll end up with a "folded stack" file.
-You can pass that
+perf and DTrace samples.
+In the end, you'll end up with a "folded stack"
-file to `inferno-flamegraph` to generate a flame graph SVG:
+file.
+You can pass that file to `inferno-flamegraph` to generate a flame
+graph SVG:

 ```console
 $ cat stacks.folded | inferno-flamegraph > flamegraph.svg